DerDoktorFaust/Local-LLM-Book-Summarizer/README.md

-# Local LLM Book & Article Summarizer
+# Local LLM Pipeline for Book and Article Analysis

 ## Purpose